How to Freeze Tomatoes Whole

 After your tomatoes are clean and dry, slice away their brown stem scars and place them on a cookie sheet.
 Put the cookie sheet in the freezer uncovered for several hours until the tomatoes are frozen.
 Then, transfer the tomatoes into freezer bags and seal them up, ensuring there's little to no excess air in the bags.
-Stash them in the freezer until you're ready to make some sauce or stew.
+Stash them in the freezer until you're ready to make a sauce or stew.

 A frozen tomato's lifespan is usually around eight months.
 As with any batch of frozen food, to ensure they last as long as possible, package them in bags or containers specifically made for freezing.
 Also, make sure your freezer remains at or below 0 degrees Fahrenheit.